akindewa/learn-solidity-by-doing/week1-intro-to-solidity.md

 }
 ```
 ### Summary
-- Mappings are powerful — like mini databases on-chain.
+- Mappings are powerful, like mini databases on-chain.

 - Can’t be looped, can’t be checked for existence, always return defaults.